jrzvnn/taskmaster-cli/README.md

 ```
 You will be prompted to enter a command.
 The following commands are available:

-* add ITEM: Add a new item to the to-do list.
-Replace ITEM with the text of the item you want to add.
+* add item: Add a new item to the to-do list.
+Replace item with the text of the item you want to add.
-* complete ITEM: Mark an item as complete in the to-do list.
-Replace ITEM with the text of the item you want to mark as complete.
+* complete item: Mark an item as complete in the to-do list.
+Replace item with the text of the item you want to mark as complete.
-* delete ITEM: Delete an item from the to-do list.
-Replace ITEM with the text of the item you want to delete.
+* delete item: Delete an item from the to-do list.
+Replace item with the text of the item you want to delete.
 * clear: Clear the entire to-do list.
 * display: Display the current to-do list.